Inside: A simple and fun flower theme color matching, counting and graphing activity for toddlers and preschoolers

 More fun learning activities for toddlers and preschoolers:

-Check out this hands on way color matching activity for young toddlers using Duplo!
-Our dot the hearts activity was a big hit with many children too!
+Or check out this hands-on color matching activity for young toddlers using Duplo, and this Ice Cream Counting Activity!
+Our dot the hearts activity was also a big hit with many children too!
 Check out this popular activity on my Instagram.

 Join my mailing list and get my best learning ideas to nurture a love of learning in your inbox.
 Join now!